-Graduate students have access to staff, projects and research across a wide range of social policy areas and the Department is home to many internationally renowned research centres.
+Graduate students have access to staff, projects and research across a wide range of social policy areas and the School is home to many internationally renowned research centres.

 The MRes in Social Policy is based around a combination of social policy analysis and research training.
 You'll start with a broad introduction to social research methods and social policy analysis.
 You'll then go on to study effective data collection, analysis and interpretation at an advanced level as well as developing the presentation and communications skills you'll need to effectively disseminate your research.

 Most people study for full-time for 12 months, but part-time study over 24 months is also available.

 You will take modules totalling 180 credits the course of your degree, including the Independent Study Module.

 You will take core modules which may include: